Do you miss reading? Here’s how to get back into reading books. Get out of a reading rut and embrace your inner bookworm

 Make books something you do every day, even if it’s just in small doses at first.
 You need to grease the gears to get the reading mill turning again, and that only happens with regular maintenance.
 Read when you first wake up, read during your lunch break, read for twenty minutes in the evening before you turn on the T.V. or open your laptop.
-If the multivitamin turns into a meal, great, but if not you’ll at least have some progress and you’ll be reinforcing the habit.
+If the multivitamin turns into a meal, great, but if not you’ll at least have some progress and you’ll be reinforcing your new reading habit.

 4. Keep a running list of the books that interest you.

 When my current read is almost finished, I browse my TBR list until a few books jump out at me, then I put the requests in at the library.
 I like to have my next reads on the shelf and ready to go so there’s never any forced downtime.